segmentio/segment-docs/src/connections/destinations/catalog/new-relic/index.md

 - dates are converted to ISO strings
 - arrays and objects are removed

 By default the events are given an `eventType` of 'Segment'.
-This can be changed via the optional 'Custom Default Event Type' setting in the Segment UI.
+This can be changed using the optional 'Custom Default Event Type' setting in the Segment UI.

 If you pass a revenue property, we'll pass that through as the value of the conversion.